 DOTLCFG can be set over the range of 0 - 100 msecs.
-It establishes the dropout delay associated with Configurable Output #4 when CONOUT4 = 1, or 2.
+It dropout delay associated establishes the with Configurable Output #4 when CONOUT4 = 1, or 2.
 With CONOUT4 = 3 or 4, the programmed conditions that cause a DLP trip may not result in a seal-in of the trip bus.
 In this case, DOTLCFG is fixed at 25 ms, to ensure that the trip contacts stay closed long enough to accomplish the desired result.

 SELROD can be set to either YES or NO to set the Remote Open function either in or out of service.
-For certain applications of a three-pole trip Blocking scheme, where some faults can only be cleared sequentially following fault-current redistribution after one-end trips, the Remote Open function should be placed in service to possibly obtain faster tripping.
+For certain applications of a Blocking scheme, where some faults can only be cleared sequentially following faultcurrent redistribution after one-end trips, the Remote Open function should be placed in service to possibly obtain faster tripping.